wrench-project/wrench/examples/README.md

     as an execution controller).

-  - `action_api/*-bag-of-actions`: A simulation of the execution of a bag-of-actions workload on various compute servies, with all data being read/written from/to a single storage service.
+  - `action_api/*-bag-of-actions`: A simulation of the execution of a bag-of-actions workload on various compute services, with all data being read/written from/to a single storage service.

   - 'XRootD': A simulation of a storage system that resembles the XRootD storage system.